 He is currently a journalist for the NBC News digital platform NBC BLK and is a former visiting professor of Creative Writing at his alma mater and an adjunct professor of Journalism at Morehouse College, where he gained a true appreciation for impacting young lives.
 Learn more about Curtis at www.curtisbunn.com.

-Felita Bunn, NYBC executive director, is a marketing professional in Atlanta who has led major corporations in staff development, training and other disciplines in her extensive and accomplished corporate career.
+Felita Bunn, NYBC program manager, is a marketing professional in Atlanta who has led major corporations in staff development, training, proposal management and other disciplines in her extensive and accomplished corporate career.

-Felita has a Bachelor of Arts degree in Journalism with an emphasis on Public Relations from Norfolk State University and a Masters degree in Education and Human Development from George Washington University.
+Felita has a Bachelor of Arts degree in Journalism with an emphasis in Public Relations from Norfolk State University and a Master of Arts degree in Education and Human Development from George Washington University.

 Dr. Yvonne Sanders-Butler, as principal of award-winning Browns Mill Elementary School in Lithonia, Georgia, created the first “Sugar Free Zone” in the U.S… Read More

 Dixeen M. Toliver, MEd. is an accomplished teacher with Richmond (Virginia) Public Schools.
 She completed a Master in Educational… Read More

 Blake Nathan understood the value of African-American children being paired with African-American teachers.
 And so he founded the… Read More